 The waters around Cape Fear have several species of fish considered more southern that visit each summer.
 Tarpon are the most-highly sought-after, and they are incidental catches, also.
-The number of tarpon fishermen grows every year due to both planned and unplanned encounters.
+The number of anglers pursuing them grows every year due to both planned and unplanned encounters.

-The Cape Fear River is the only large North Carolina river that flows directly into the ocean, and it carries an abundance of baitfish through its lower reaches into the Atlantic just west of the cape.
+The Cape Fear River is the only large North Carolina river that flows directly into the ocean.
+And it carries an abundance of baitfish through its lower reaches into the Atlantic just west of the cape.
 Tarpon are one of several species that gather to gorge on the bait flowing out the river.
-They used to be considered only a hot-weather visitor, and catches usually peak during August and September but range from May into October.
+They used to be considered only a hot-weather visitor.
+Catches usually peak during August and September, but range from May into October.
 During the summer, tarpon are caught in the ocean, and they venture into the lower Cape Fear River on flood tides.

 Area tarpon fishermen consider the sloughs that cross Frying Pan Shoals the most-consistent location for ocean tarpon.
 However, they range up and down the beach following bait schools.
-Jot Owens of Jot It Down Charters in Wrightsville Beach (910-233-4139) caught and released the first North Carolina tarpon in 2021 near Masonboro Inlet on May 24, and it was followed two weeks later by Tim Wallace’s catch and release on June 8 at Oak Island Pier.
-Tarpon were on the beaches early this year and may begin moving into the river earlier than their typical July full moon.
+Jot Owens of Jot It Down Charters in Wrightsville Beach (910-233-4139) caught and released the first North Carolina tarpon in 2021 near Masonboro Inlet on May 24.
+Two weeks later, Tim Wallace caught and released one on June 8 at Oak Island Pier.
+These fish were on the beaches early this year and may begin moving into the river earlier than their typical July full moon.

 Jon Huff of Circle H Charters in Wrightsville Beach (910-617-2619) is recognized as the first guide to score a fly-fishing tarpon release in the lower Cape Fear River in 2015.
-Huff said visibility is limited ,and you must stay alert to spot them, but there are Cape Fear tarpon willing to take a fly.
+Huff said visibility is limited.
+So you must stay alert to spot them, but Cape Fear tarpon are willing to take a fly.
 Huff concentrates on the channels and bars around the marsh and spoil islands.